Masynchin/textode/README.md

 Textode helps you build **static text bots**.

-**Static text bots** is bots that has concrete structure, like instruction on the pill bottle or a movie script.
+**Static text bots** are bots that has concrete structure, like instruction on the pill bottle or a movie script.
 So, perfect examples of what you can do with this library is instruction bots, text quests, and so on.